GitHubAccountUsername/Dr.-Norman-Borlaug-tribute-page/README.md

-# Dr.-Magdi-Yacoub-tribute-page
+# Dr.-Norman-Borlaug-tribute-page
-This page was created in a tribute of Dr. Magdi Yacoub.
+This page was created in a tribute of Dr. Norman Borluag.